Federal Court Re-affirms No File Wrapper Estoppel in Canada, but Rebukes Patent Owner for Taking Inconsistent Position08/08/2016

 While Justice Locke’s ruling on obviousness was made without reliance on the file wrapper,9 his comments suggest that the Court will not look favourably on a patentee who proposes one construction to overcome an objection during prosecution and subsequently takes the opposite position at trial.
 Pollard indicates that a patentee is still free to adopt whatever construction it chooses to advance at trial – but a patentee who contradicts itself does so at its own peril.

 This article is for information purposes only and does not constitute legal or professional advice.

-Authors: Andrew Montague, Christopher Langan (former professional)
+Authors: Andrew Montague, Christopher Langan (former associates)

 For more information, contact one of our professionals.